50 artifacts in this set

 The Fordson tractor, manufactured by Henry Ford and Son, Inc., was the first lightweight, mass-produced tractor that was affordable to the average farmer.
 Through this and other efforts, Henry Ford sought to relieve farmers of the burden of heavy labor.
 Ford gave this Fordson, the first production model, to fellow innovator Luther Burbank, creator of hundreds of new plant varieties.

-The growth of factories during the 19th and century initiated a steady flow of mass-produced, affordable consumer goods--helping Americans increasingly enjoy a rising standard of living.
+The growth of factories during the 19th century initiated a steady flow of mass-produced, affordable consumer goods--helping Americans increasingly enjoy a rising standard of living.
 The advent of mail order catalogs and rural free delivery in the late 19th century made these goods increasingly available to rural customers--opening a world of new material possibilities.
 Catalogs broadened the merchandise selection for city people as well.

 The size of radios shrank following the advent of transistor technology.
 Even the smallest vacuum tubes were bulky, and their power consumption ensured the need for large batteries.
 Transistor radios made of lightweight plastics were cheap and truly portable.
 With the addition of an earphone a radio such as this allowed the listener to enjoy a completely personal listening experience.